-Contractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) (30 ILCS 500).
-Vendors desiring to enternance and potential conflict of interest information the publicly available contract file.
-This ended contracts.
-A publicly traded contraction of the requirements set for er into a contract with the State ion as specified in this Disclos s Form A must be completed company may submit a 10 - terms of ownership or distributive incom ne share in excess of 5%, or a ary as of 7/1/01).
-(Make copic n individual meeting these re ow has an interest in the BIDDER (or its parent) in interest which has a value of more than es of this form as necessary and attach a equirements) ADDRESS Type of ownership/distributable i ncome share: stock sole proprietor % or \$ value of ownership/distributa other: (explain on separate sheet): No" to indicate which, if any, of the following question is "Yes", please attach additional page: ding contractual employment of services.
-YesNo If your answer is yes, please ar nswer each of the following qu estions.
-Are you currently an of Highway Authority? ficer or employee of either the Capitol Development Board or the Illinois Toll YesNo currently appointed to or employed by any agency of agency of the State of Illinois?
-If you are the State of Illinois, and your annual salary as of 7/1/01) provide the name the State agency for which you are employed and your annual salary.
+Contractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) Disclosure of the information contained in the 30 ILCS 500).
+Vendors desiring to enter interest and potential conflict of interest information as the publicly available contract file.
+This Founded contracts.
+A publicly traded comparts action of the requirements set forth to a contract with the State of Illinois as specified in this Disclosure Form rm A must be completed for bids in a pany may submit a 10K disclo s must disclose the financial information.
+This information shall become part of in excess of \$10,000, and for all open sure (or equivalent if applicable) in Instructions.
+1. Disclosure of Financial Information. terms of ownership or distributive income s \$90,420.00 (60% of the Governor's salary a separate Disclosure Form A for each inc FOR INDIVIDUAL (type or print informa NAME: hare in excess of 5%, or an interest as of 7/1/01).
+(Make copies of this lividual meeting these requireme which has a value of more than form as necessary and attach a ADDRESS Type of ownership/distributable inco me share: stock sole proprietorship % or \$ value of ownership/distributable i other: (explain on separate sheet): 2.
+Disclosure of Potential Conflicts of In potential conflict of interest relationships ap and describe. (a) State employment, currently or in t ractual employment of services.
+YesNo If your answer is yes, please answe er each of the following questions.
+Are you currently an officer Highway Authority? r or employee of either the Capitol D Development Board or the Illinois Toll YesNo currently appointed to or er ed to or employed by any agency of the State % of the Governor's salary as of 7/ of Illinois, and your annual salary agency for which you are employed and your annual salary.